-When demand continually exceeds the permitted limits for a long enough period of time, there is a risk (in the case of HTTP, for example) that the response to the client can time out.
-In order to help mitigate this risk, the TrafficScript function connection.checkLimits () can be used to detect when a pool has started queuing requests.
-The Traffic Manager can use this information, for example, to respond immediately to the client with a different page rather than letting the response time out.
-For more details, see the Pulse Secure Virtual Traffic Manager: TrafficScript Guide.
+When a node is chosen by a load balancing algorithm, if the number of connections to that node is currently at the specified limit, the connection will get stored in a queue.
+When the demand for connections continually exceeds the permitted connections for a long enough period of time, there is a risk (in the case of HTTP for example) that the response to the browser will time out.
+In order to help mitigate this risk, the TrafficScript function connection.checkLimits() can be used to detect when a pool has started queuing connections.
+This information can be used (for example) to respond immediately to the client with a different page rather than simply letting the response time out.
+Refer to the Pulse Secure Virtual Traffic Manager: TrafficScript Guide for more details.